dozmus/csar/design/Self-Assessment Criteria.md

 | Regular contact with advisor | Low | Minimum of 1 email update or meeting a week (until there is less to do). |
 | Code style verification (by processing batch queries) | Low | Reading a set of queries from a file, executing them and displaying the results (passed or failed).
 At a minimum to support the Google Java Style Guide. |

-Note: These minimums will decrease as more work has been done.
+Note: Some of these minimums will decrease as more work has been done.